Research Misconduct Policy and Procedures

 2. Sequestration of Records from Respondent -- The Provost should notify the Respondent that an Inquiry is being initiated simultaneously with, and in any event no earlier than, the sequestration to prevent questions being raised later regarding missing documents or materials and to prevent accusations against the Respondent of tampering with or fabricating data or materials after the notification.
 The Provost should obtain the assistance of the Respondent's supervisor and the General Counsel in this process, as necessary.
 If the Respondent is not available, sequestration may begin in the Respondent's absence.

 3. Inventory of the Records -- A dated receipt should be signed by the sequestering official and the person from whom Research Records are collected, and a copy of the receipt should be given to the person from whom such records are taken.
 If it is not possible to prepare a complete inventory list at the time of collection, one should be prepared as soon as possible, and then a copy should be given to the person from whom the Research Records were collected.
 As soon as practicable, a copy of each sequestered Record should be provided to the individual from whom the Record is taken, if requested.
-Where the Research Records constitute scientific instruments or other materials shared by a number of users, custody may be limited to copies of the data or evidence on such instruments, or copies of the other materials, so long as those copies are substantially equivalent to the originals.

-4. Security and Chain of Custody -- The Provost shall keep original Research Records in a secure place.
+5. Security and Chain of Custody -- The Provost shall keep original Research Records in a secure place.
 Upon request, and to the extent feasible, the persons from whom Records are collected may be given access to their own original Records under the direct and continuous supervision of a Dartmouth official.
 Questions about maintaining the chain of custody of records should be addressed to the General Counsel.

-5. Data Retention Policy -- Persons subject to this Policy are reminded of Dartmouth's Data Retention Policy which requires, among other things, that research data generated while individuals are pursuing research studies as faculty, staff, or students of Dartmouth, and data generated by visiting scholars utilizing the facilities of Dartmouth , are to be retained by the institution for a period of three (3) years after submission of the final report on the research project for which the data were collected, unless a longer period is specified by the sponsor.
-See http://www.dartmouth.edu/~osp/policies.html
+6. Data Retention Policy -- Persons subject to this Policy are reminded of Dartmouth's Data Retention Policy which requires, among other things, that research data generated while individuals are pursuing research studies as faculty, staff, or students of Dartmouth, and data generated by visiting scholars utilizing the facilities of Dartmouth , are to be retained by the institution for a period of three (3) years after submission of the final report on the research project for which the data were collected, unless a longer period is specified by the sponsor.
+See http://www.dartmouth.edu/~osp/policies.html.

 B. Designation of Inquiry Panel; Use of Outside Experts.

-1. Within 15 working days of the determination that an Inquiry is warranted, the Provost, in consultation with other Dartmouth officials as appropriate, shall appoint the Inquiry Panel and designate one of its members to serve as chair.
+1. Within 15 working days, if feasible, of the determination that an Inquiry is warranted, the Provost, in consultation with other Dartmouth officials as appropriate, shall appoint the Inquiry Panel and designate one of its members to serve as chair.
 The Inquiry Panel shall consist of no more than three individuals who do not have real or apparent conflicts of interest in the case, are unbiased, and have the necessary expertise to evaluate the evidence and issues related to the allegation, interview the principals and key witnesses, and conduct the Inquiry.
 Ordinarily, the members of the Inquiry Panel will be drawn from within Dartmouth.
 However, the Provost may designate Panel members from outside Dartmouth if necessary to obtain the relevant expertise and/or avoid conflicts of interest.

 2. The Inquiry Panel shall determine whether additional experts other than those appointed to the Panel need to be consulted during the Inquiry to provide special expertise regarding the analysis of evidence.
 If consulted, such experts shall provide a strictly advisory function to the Panel and shall not vote.
 At the request of the chair, they may interview witnesses and participate in Panel deliberations.
 The experts chosen may be from inside or outside of Dartmouth.